Sentiment Service

 "timestamp": "2026-03-26T10:30:00Z"

-- Rate limiter stats: Active limits, consumer count
+- Rate limiter stats: Active consumer count and limits

 - Registration stats: All registered consumers with timestamps